North Todd Gentry

 North Todd Gentry (1866 – 1944) was a lawyer from Columbia, Missouri, who served as Missouri Attorney General and justice of the Supreme Court of Missouri.
 He had a lifelong law practice in Columbia and was president of the Boone County Bar.
-Considered an authority on local history he was active in the Boone County Historical Society.
+Considered an authority on local history, he was active in the Boone County Historical Society.
 He also held membership in the Boone County Hospital Association and the Kiwanis Club.
 Gentry was a Freemason, Republican, and Presbyterian.

 Gentry was born on March 2, 1866, the son of Thomas Benton and Mary Todd Gentry.
-He was the grandson of the first mayor of Columbia Richard Gentry and Ann Hawkins Gentry.
+He was the grandson of Richard Gentry, the first mayor of Columbia, and Ann Hawkins Gentry.
 He graduated from the University of Missouri with a law degree in 1888.
 His papers are held at the State Historical Society of Missouri.
 He and his wife adopted a daughter who was orphaned in a railroad accident on the Columbia Terminal Railroad.
 He died at age 78 on September 18, 1944.